Krzysztofkol/TougherSurvival/README.md

 The installation: move the folder "tougher_survival" to "datapacks" folder of your Minecraft world and reload.

+## Future plans

+Wait for new attributes and include them.
+Consider enhancing the following mobs:
+- Ghast (especially armor and armor toughness)

 ## Commands useful for debugging

 ```